ciphermenial/ciphermenial.github.io/_posts/2022-08-03-adding-oauth-to-paperless.md

 ![](/assets/img/django-allauth-socialaccount.png)

-You should now be able to sign out and sign back in by clicking on Keycloak.
+You should now be able to sign out and sign back in, by clicking on Keycloak.